Would you like

 Important Comments

-1) The indicator does not require a separate survey – all data can be gained from the treatment program's regular records.
+1) The indicator does not require a separate survey – the required data can be obtained from the treatment programme’s routine records.

 This guidance was prepared by People in Need ©